ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
   <td>
   <p>Implementation of PKCS #11 <code>C_Digest</code>.</p>
-  <p>Note that if a digest object has had exactly 0 (zero) bytes appended to it after creation, in any combination of zero byte transfers, it may still perform a one-pass Digest, even if it should be rejected by a strict implementation.
-This is a feature.</p>
+  <p>Note that if a digest object has had exactly 0 (zero) bytes appended to it after creation, in any combination of zero byte transfers, it may still perform a one-pass Digest, even if it should be rejected by a strict implementation.</p>
   <p>Does not update <code>(state, slen)</code>.</p>
   <p>Implementations <i>may</i> perform
   <code>DigestUpdate</code>, <code>DigestFinal<code>, or <code>Digest</code> calls on cleartext digest objects in host code, bypassing HSM backends altogether.
 This choice may or may not be visible to host code, and it does not impact the security of the operation (as clear objects can not digest sensitive data). </p>